 The Birmingham Zoo is home to approximately 950 animals from many continents, including many endangered species nestled on 122 acres.

-* On Saturday, August 15 the Junior League of Birmingham – Hugh Kaul Children’s Zoo will close to the public at 2:30pm.
-Kudzoo Cafe will close at 2:30pm.
+*On Sunday, September 13 the Junior League of Birmingham – Hugh Kaul Children’s Zoo will close at 3pm.
+Kudzoo Cafe will close at 3pm.

 * On Thursday, September 17 the Safari Peak in Trails of Africa will be closed all day.